snwfdhmp/awesome-gpt-prompt-engineering/README.md

 - Give a ⭐️ to increase the repository's visibility.
 - Add descriptions for resources that don't have them.
 - Add new resources to the list.
-- Fix typos or grammatical errors.g
+- Fix typos or grammatical errors.
 - Share this repository with others.